muhamedkarajic/docker-playground/README.md

 You might want to push your details to your docker hub repo therefor you need first to login.
 After the command write your credentials, such as username and password:
 `docker login`

+If for some reason you ever want to logout of your account use:
+`docker logout`

 In order to create an image, that will be used later to create a container - from a project run the following command:
 `docker image build -t username/reponame:tag-name .`